-The current account of the balance of payments is a record of the value of trade in goods and services and of transfers between a country and the rest of the world.
+Current account The current account of the

+balance of payments is a record of the value of trade in goods and services and of transfers between a country and the rest of the world.
 A deficit on the current account means that more goods and services have been imported into the country than have been sold abroad.

-International transfers are controlled in order to accomplish economic goals.
+11. (d) All of the above International transfers are controlled in order to accomplish economic goals.
 Earlier, controls over international transfers were guided by a revenue motive.
 Today, with the exception of low-income countries, the revenue motive is not an important factor guiding national policy in this area.

-12. (b) Gross national product

-Gross national product refers to the total value of final goods and services produced in a country, plus income received from other countries minus payments made to other countries.

-13. (b) Business cycles

-The economy of any country operates in recurring phases of rising and falling activity, which are referred to as business cycles.
+12. (b) Gross national product Gross national product refers to the total value of final goods and services produced in a country, plus income received from other countries minus payments made to other countries.
+13. (b) Business cycles The economy of any country operates in recurring phases of rising and falling activity, which are referred to as business cycles.
 Economic indicators are used to measure overall economic activity, for classifying it as either rising (expansion) or falling (recession), as well as for determining the cyclical turning points of these expansions and recessions.

-14. (c) Inflation

-The rise in the general level of prices is known as inflation.
+14. (c) Inflation The rise in the general level of prices is known as inflation.
 Inflation affects the purchasing power of people's income and wealth (personal income and saving), and the government's ability to manage the economy through fiscal and monetary policies (government budgets and debt, money supply, interest rates).

-15. (c) Both a and b

-Gross Domestic Product and Gross National Product are indicators of growth and economic output.
+15. (c) Both a and b Gross Domestic Product and Gross National Product are indicators of growth and economic output.
+25

-Financial Environment

-- 6.1 Introduction

-- 6.2 Objectives

-- 6.3 Monetization of Economy

-- 6.4 Financial Systems

-- 6.5 Financial Markets

-- 6.6 Development of Financial Markets

-- 6.7 The Nature and Role of Financial Institutions in the Economy
+Unit 6 Financial Environment Structure 6.1 Introduction 6.2 Objectives 6.3 Monetization of Economy 6.4 Financial Systems 6.5 Financial Markets 6.6 Development of Financial Markets 6.7 The Nature and Role of Financial Institutions in the Economy 6.8 the economic environment and its significance to business were discussed.
+In this unit, the financial environment is discussed.

-- 6.8 Summary

-- 6.9 Glossary

-- 6.10 Self-Assessment Test

-- 6.11 Suggested Readings/Reference Material

-- 6.12 Answers to Check Your Progress Questions
+Summary 6.9 Glossary 6.10 Self-Assessment Test 6.11 Suggested Readings/Reference Material 6.12 Answers to Check Your Progress Questions 6.1 Introduction